michael2012z/BitBible/markdown/JPS/files/Exod.md

 17. And thou shalt take in thy hand this rod, wherewith thou shalt do the signs.'

-18. And Moses went and returned to JethroHeb.
-Jether. his father-in-law, and said unto him: 'Let me go, I pray thee, and unto my brethren that are in Egypt, and see whether they be yet alive.'
-And Jethro said to Moses: 'Go in peace.'
+18. And Moses went and returned to Jethro

 19. And HaShem said unto Moses in Midian: 'Go, return into Egypt; for all the men are dead that sought thy life.'